msantanac/ProbabilityCourse/README.md

-# courses
+# Probability course
-This repository contains material for different courses in mathematics: probability, statistics, statistical learning, etc.
+This repository contains material for a probability course intended for undergraduate students.
+It contains notes and software created with Jupyter Notebook, Python and R.